joeyklee/bc-climate-explorer/examples/create-new-controller/README.md

 var errorMessages = require('../../../errorMessages');
 ```

 This line includes all our defined errorMessages.
-It is not neccesarily needed just if you need to print out some error messages.
-When you do so please put your messages in this module.
-It is located in the [src/](../../src) folder and the content looks like the one below.
+It is not necessarily needed just if you need to print out some error messages.
+When you do so please put your messages in the `errorMessages` module.
+It is located in the [src/](../../src) folder in the `errorMessages.js` file and the content looks like the one below.

 ```javascript
 'use strict';